ChrisBuilds/terminaltexteffects/docs/showroom.md

                         Direction the gradient travels across the canvas. (default: Direction.HORIZONTAL) --reverse-travel-direction
-                        Reverse the gradient travel direction. (default: False) --loop-gradient       Loop the gradient.
-This causes the final gradient color to transition back to the first gradient color. (default: False)
+                        Reverse the gradient travel direction. (default: False) --no-loop             Do not loop the gradient.
+If not set, the gradient generation will loop the final gradient color back to the first gradient color. (default: False)
     --cycles (int > 0)    Number of times to cycle the gradient. (default: 3) --skip-final-gradient
                         Skip the final gradient. (default: False)
     --final-gradient-stops (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
                         Space separated, unquoted, list of colors for the character gradient (applied from bottom to top).
-If only one color is provided, the characters will be displayed in that color.
+If only one color is provided, the characters will be displayed in that color. (default: (Color('e81416'), Color('ffa500'), Color('faeb36'), Color('79c314'), Color('487de7'), Color('4b369d'), Color('70369d')))
-                        (default: (Color(e81416), Color(ffa500), Color(faeb36), Color(79c314), Color(487de7), Color(4b369d), Color(70369d)))
     --final-gradient-steps (int > 0) [(int > 0) ...]
                         Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: 12)
     --final-gradient-direction (diagonal, horizontal, vertical, radial)
                         Direction of the final gradient. (default: Direction.VERTICAL)

     Example: terminaltexteffects colorshift --gradient-stops 0000ff ffffff 0000ff --gradient-steps 12
-            --gradient-frames 10 --cycles 3 --travel --travel-direction radial --loop --final-gradient-stops 00c3ff ffff1c --final-gradient-steps 12
+            --gradient-frames 10 --cycles 3 --travel --travel-direction radial --loop --final-gradient-stops 00c3ff ffff1c --final-gradient-steps 1212
     ```
 ---